4 Tips to Avoid Root Rot

 Unfortunately, root rot is often fatal to the affected plant.
 If the disease is fairly advanced, the best course of action may be to remove the tree or shrub.
 It’s painful removing a tree that seems like it should be salvageable, but doing so reduces the risk of the fungus spreading to healthy trees.
 After removal, you can treat the area with the fungicides mentioned above.
 After all, if the fungus is still in the ground, root rot will simply take hold in the next tree you plant there.

 Looking for information on root rot?
 We found great resources through the Missouri Botanical Garden and Elite Tree Care .
 Have you just planted a tree and need more tips on how to care for it?
 Check out our tree care guide .
 Trying to figure out the right balance of trees in your yard?
 We have a guide for that too .
-If you’re ready to revamp your landscaping, give us a call at 763-568-7251 or use our quick quote system to get in touch today.
+If you’re ready to revamp your landscaping, give us a call at 763-568-7251 or use our quote system to get in touch today.

 Ready to Start on Your Next Project?